Optimize Odoo and PostgreSQL: Performance Tuning Guide

 Amount of Odoo workers on cloudpepper dashboard

-Optimizing worker count for heavy loads (“Less is more”)
+Optimizing worker count for heavy loads (less is more)

-This ensures:
+This approach ensures:

-• Reduced CPU context-switching
+• Less CPU context-switching overhead

-Scaling up workers safely
+Scaling up safely

 Recommended worker setup summary